Look what they’ve done to my song, ma

 Steal a lick.
 Or write your own.
 Risk a lawsuit either way

-As the lyricist Sir Tim Rice has pointed out, here are only so many notes in a scale.
+As the lyricist Sir Tim Rice has pointed out, there are only so many notes in a scale.
 And only so many chords in a pop song.
 And there’s only so much money in the bank.
 And a lot of people out there who’d like a slice of it.
-So spare a thought—shed a tear if you will—for the beleaguered superstar composer, alone in a world full of deadbeat bedsit songwriters and digital recording-deck day-dreamers—a good few of them convinced that the composer’s hit song is based on a tune he stole from them.
+So spare a thought—shed a tear if you will—for the beleaguered superstar composer, alone in a world full of deadbeat bedsit songwriters and recording-deck day-dreamers—a good few of them convinced that the composer’s hit song is based on a tune he stole from them.

 Tim Rice’s remark came in response to a lawsuit brought against his sometime collaborator, Andrew Lloyd-Webber, by an obscure hymn writer from Maryland named Ray Repp.
-Mr Repp (or maybe he’s the Reverend Ray) claims that Lord Lloyd-Webber lifted the title song of The Phantom of the Opera from a tune that he, Reverend Ray, wrote in the 1970s.
+Mr Repp (or maybe he’s the Reverend Ray) claims that Lord Lloyd-Webber derived the title song of The Phantom of the Opera from a tune that he, Reverend Ray, wrote in the 1970s.
 The case has been thrown out by a US Court, but Ray Repp is lodging an appeal.
 The legal costs so far are estimated at £1.4 million.

 I dare say you or I might feel abashed at the idea that, directly or indirectly, we were responsible for penning a Lloyd-Webber musical number.
 And even more embarrassed that someone had stolen it.
 It’s like having to report the theft of one’s collection of Toby jugs.
 But this clearly doesn’t bother the Reverend Repp.
 Nor hundreds of others, according to Tim Rice.

 “I have suffered in this way at the hands of such unscrupulous writers,” says Sir Tim.
 “And have reluctantly come to the conclusion that even the most ridiculous claims are not worth the potential costs of defending them.”